ghv061101/React_Weather_App/README.md

-Here’s a README file for your weather application project:

 ---
 # Weather App

 This is a weather forecasting application built using React, Tailwind CSS, and the OpenWeatherMap API.
 It provides real-time weather updates, forecasts, and weather conditions for different cities.
 The application allows users to view current weather details, hourly and daily forecasts, and switch between Celsius and Fahrenheit units.